golang-design/research/content/posts/cgo-handle.md

 ## First Attempt

 The first attempt was a lot complicated.
-Since we need a centralized way to manage all pointers in a concurrent-safe way, the quickest idea comes to our mind was the `sync.Map` that maps an unique number to the desired value.
+Since we need a centralized way to manage all pointers in a concurrent-safe way, the quickest idea that comes to our mind was the `sync.Map` that maps a unique number to the desired value.
 Hence, we can easily use a global `sync.Map`:

 ```go
 package cgo